InternetFreedomFoundation/archive/content/post/marking-the-5-year-anniversary-of-the-shreya-singhal-judgement.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
-categories = ["66A", "intermediary"]
+categories = ['66A', 'intermediary']
 date = 2020-03-24T07:54:18Z
-description = ""
+description = ''
 draft = false
-slug = "marking-the-5-year-anniversary-of-the-shreya-singhal-judgement"
+slug = 'marking-the-5-year-anniversary-of-the-shreya-singhal-judgement'
-summary = "5 years ago a division bench of the Supreme Court composed of Justices Chalameshwar and Nariman laid down an important foundation for internet freedom that is today under threat. " tags = ["66A", "intermediary"] title = "Marking the 5 year anniversary of the Shreya Singhal Judgement #FreeToMeme"
+summary = '5 years ago a division bench of the Supreme Court composed of Justices Chalameshwar and Nariman laid down an important foundation for internet freedom that is today under threat. ' tags = ['66A', 'intermediary'] title = 'Marking the 5 year anniversary of the Shreya Singhal Judgement #FreeToMeme'

 +++